Work From Home Ergonomics

 Do simple stretches for two minutes every hour or whenever you feel stiff to relieve your aching muscles.

-The Six Principles to an Ergonomic Work Space
+The Six Principles of an Ergonomic Work Space

 In its guideline, OSHA recommends six elements that are crucial for a successful ergonomic program to be followed at work.
 These are also applicable to a certain extent for ensuring the comfort of the employees when working from home and include: